Nakhon Si Thammarat: History

 The Chronicles of Nakorn Si Thammarat, composed in the seventeenth century, attributed the foundation of current city of Nakhon Si Thammarat to King Sri Thammasok in the thirteenth century.
 An inscription found at Chaiya stated that King Sri Thammasok ruled Tambralinga in 1231.
 King Sri Thammasok constructed Wat Phra Mahathat and introduced Singhalese Theravada Buddhism.
 The Nakhon Si Thammarat Kingdom held authorities over "twelve cities" that extended from Chumphon to the north and Pahang to the south.
 The Ramkamhaeng Stele of Sukhothai first mentioned "Nakhon Si Thammarat" in 1292, which means "The City of King Sri Thammasok" or "The City of the Virtuous king".
 The Nakhon Si Thammarat kingdom ended and the city perished in the fourteenth century.
 The ruler of Phetchaburi known as Phra Phanom Thale sent his son Phra Phanom Wang to re-establish the city and rule.
 Nakhon Si Thammarat then came under the influence of Central Siamese Kingdom of Ayutthaya under the mandala system.

 Nakhon Si Thammarat was further incorporated into Ayutthaya, who appointed governors to the city, through centralization under King Trailokanat in the fifteenth century.
 Nakhon Si Thammarat served as the main seat of Siamese authority over Southern Thailand and the Malay Peninsula, becoming Muang Ek or first-level city.
-Nakhon Si Thammarat was known of Western sources as "Ligor", which was derived from the term "Nakhon".
+Nakhon Si Thammarat was known of Western sources as "Ligor".
 Yamada Nagamasa, the Japanese adventurer, was appointed as the governor of Ligor in 1629.
 In the 1680s, during the reign of King Narai, M. de Lamare the French architect renovated the city walls.
 After the Siamese revolution of 1688, the governor of Ligor rebelled against the new King Phetracha.
 King Phetracha sent troops to put down rebels in Ligor in 1692.
 The powers of the governors of Ligor was then curbed and Ligor was put under the authority of Samuha Kalahom the Prime Minister of Southern Siam.